 Michigan would be the 24th state to make paying union dues voluntary.
 Indiana did the same in February.

 In the home state of the UAW and the Big 3 automakers -- General Motors Co.
-(GM), Ford Motor Co.
-(F) and Chrysler Group LLC -- the right-to-work drive spurred hundreds of union backers to demonstrate at the Capitol in Lansing last week.
+(GM:US), Ford Motor Co.
+(F:US) and Chrysler Group LLC -- the right-to-work drive spurred hundreds of union backers to demonstrate at the Capitol in Lansing last week.
 Larger protests are planned, said Sara Wallenfang, a spokeswoman for the Michigan AFL-CIO, based in Lansing.

 Lawmakers may send Snyder the bills to sign into law as early as tomorrow.
 The legislation would prohibit compulsory union dues for public and private employees covered by bargaining units.
 Existing union contracts wouldn’t be affected, and police and firefighters would be exempt.